snowplow-archive/symfony2-paypal-ipn/README.md

     `Orderly/PayPalIpnBundle/Resources/config`

-The alternative approach is to install the tables by typing the following into your project console:
+The alternative approach is to install the tables with the following command in your project console:

     $ php app/console doctrine:schema:update --force

 Note that this second method does **not** copy across the table field comments found in the SQL file.

+###

-### 4. Setup routing (suggested fourth step)
+### 4. Setup routing (optional but recommended)

 To tell Symfony's routing system where to find one of our sample controllers, first open up the following file: